mignonstyle/chocolat/readme.txt

 ------------------------------------ */

 v1.1.15
-* Change the date format for the timedate attribute.
+* Change the date format for the timedate attribute
+* Code fixes
+* Change the screenshot.png

 v1.1.14
 * Add a description about WAF configuration of the server